Akinesia112/Pose-Recognition-of-Human-Robot-Dance/README.md

   **The root mean squared error of each axis are 0.68, 0.73, and 4.01 in validation, respectively.**

-  ##The Loss between Predicted Value and Actual Value are negligibly small
+  **The Loss between Predicted Value and Actual Value are negligibly small.**

 # Raccoon_hiwin_GH_plug-in